 Sundari: Yes, self-actualisation, as I pointed out in our previous exchange, requires training the mind to think differently.
 It is like an errant child, and its conditioning (ignorance) is hardwired.
 Even science knows this with the studies done on the neurotransmitters and how the synapses in the brain form neural networks.
 This is again where understanding the nature of the gunas is vital, seeing how they arise in the mind, what predictable thoughts arise with them, what situations trigger the thoughts, how this conditions the subtle body.

 Look at your statement “Fullness, completeness, is what I am most of the time…” Who is speaking here?
 The self/awareness IS fullness and completeness ALL of the time.
 Lisa is talking here again.
 I know you probably mean that Lisa knows she is awareness most of the time, but your language is sloppy and it is reflected in the way you write as well.
 Your writing skips punctuation and capital letters.* It shows a very rajasic mind that is in a hurry and could not be bothered with the details, tamas.
 Rajas and tamas always work together.
 We call them “the terrible twins.”

-(*Editor’s note: After e-satsangs are posted, seekers’ and teachers’ writing is edited for clarity because language shapes the mind and thinking determines the quality of experience, just as Sundari points out above.
-Lisa’s punctuation and formatting has been corrected.)
+(*Editor’s note: After e-satsangs are posted, seekers’ and teachers’ writings are edited for clarity because language shapes the mind, and thinking determines the quality of experience, just as Sundari points out above.
+Lisa’s punctuation and formatting have been corrected.)